victornpb/undiscord/README.md

 If you need help feel free to [start a discussion here](https://github.com/abbydiode/UndiscordPlus/discussions).

-This project is a fork of [victornpb's deleteDiscordMessages project](https://github.com/victornpb/deleteDiscordMessages).
+This project is a fork of [victornpb's deleteDiscordMessages](https://github.com/victornpb/deleteDiscordMessages).

 # Disclaimer